gandhi56/Competitive-Programming/kattis/README.md

-* birthdayboy: Wrong answer, annoying edge case with dates
+* birthdayboy: Wrong answer, error in tie breaking
 * firestation: TLE
 * waif : network flow, how to construct the network?
 * equationsolverplus